#DALEYPOP X 2025 AOTY picks

 On the album front, Lily Allen released West End Girl felt like it became one of the year’s most talked about releases over night, thanks to its raw, unflinching and deeply detailed reflections on the events leading up to her divorce from Stranger Things actor David Harbour.

-I'm still not over Katy Perry and Gayle King joining four other women on an 11-minute Blue Origin flight, rocketing over 100 km above Earth in 2025, and floating in weightless wonder while KP delivered a breathtaking live performance of What a Wonderful World.
+I’m still not over Katy Perry and Gayle King joining four other women on an 11 minute 2025 Blue Origin flight, soaring 100 km above Earth as KP performed What a Wonderful World in weightless wonder.

-We all know Mariah Carey has been living life at her own, unhurried pace-evident in her erm, relaxed performances, at the 2025 MTV VMAs and Brighton Pride.
-When Scott Mills asked on BBC Radio 2 whether she’d ever consider blasting off into orbit herself, Mimi’s answer went viral, instantly gifting the world a new, unforgettable motto that perfectly captures the diva’s energy....
+Mariah Carey has been living life at her own pace, as seen in her erm, relaxed 2025 MTV VMAs and Brighton Pride performances.
+When Scott Mills asked on BBC Radio 2 if she’d ever go to space, her viral answer instantly became a new motto capturing the diva’s energy....

 Addison Rae - Addison